topher6345/topher6345.github.io/_posts/2015-7-4-american-flag-in-haml-scss.markdown

         - g_num += 1
 ```

 Procedurally laying out the stars was tricky.
-The solution I cam up with was to use nested iterators, and one global variable (gasp) `g_num` to give each of th 50 stars an individual class name.
+The solution I came up with was to use nested iterators, and one global variable (gasp) `g_num` to give each of the 50 stars an individual class name.

 The star icon itself is from the [http://getbootstrap.com/components/](bootstrap glyphicons) collection.

-The 50 stars on the American flag are layed out in 7 rows of alternating sizes of 6 and 5.
+The 50 stars on the American flag are laid out in 7 rows of alternating sizes of 6 and 5.

 One can express this in HAML/Ruby by using an array literal `[6,5,6,5,6,5,6]`.